LiuElvin/ebay_comp/README.md

 6. Training and evaluation data are loaded and processed using PyTorch's DataLoader.

 7. Experiment logging is performed using Weights & Biases (wandb).

-- Incorporated Facebook's RoBERTa model to tokenize German.

-- Includes some manual pre-processing so symbols can be understood.

-- The original scripts are stored elsewhere for accessability and privacy reasons (HuggingFace and Wandb logins).

 # Miscellaneous Information